 "Courage is the most important attribute of a lawyer.
 It is more important than competence or vision.
 It can never be an elective in any law school.
-It can never be de-limited, dated or outworn"
+It can never be de-limited, dated or outworn

-Robert F. Kennedy, Speech at University of San Francisco Law School, San Francisco, 29 Sept.
+- Robert F. Kennedy, Speech at University of San Francisco Law School, San Francisco, 29 Sept.
 1962

 It is curious that there has not been greater discussion of the general counsel's role in influencing or supporting strong corporate cultures, especially with ethics and compliance being the primary drivers of corporate culture efforts.
-Of the 12 companies that have made Ethisphere's list of the "World's Most Ethical Companies" each year it has been published,4 ACC found that the majority of them have general counsel who are well-positioned to influence corporate culture.
+Of the 12 companies that have made Ethisphere's list of the "World's Most Ethical Companies" each year it has been published, ACC found that the majority of them have general counsel who are well-positioned to influence corporate culture.
 For example in 91 percent of those companies, general counsel report to the CEO.
 In 83 percent, general counsel serve as the corporate secretary, indicating direct access to the board, and in 83 percent of those companies, general counsel are also responsible for compliance.

 The preventative role of the general counsel and corporate legal department is key to their contribution to regulatory compliance and corporate culture.
 When the general counsel is included in discussions of business strategies before they are implemented, she can help the company assess and avoid legal and business risks.
-As preventing violations of laws and regulations is preferable to mere detection of violations when they occur, the general counsel has become instrumental in improving a company's overall compliance, as well as protecting its reputation.